Top 10 Kansas Waterfalls

 7. Swissvale Falls

 Located along the Landon Nature Trail, southeast of Topeka, Swissvale Falls are a true natural gem.
 They’re not the tallest waterfall in Kansas, but they have a certain charm that makes them beautiful!
 The drop is probably only 4 feet or so, but spans the entirety of Camp Creek.
-They can be found just north of the small town of Overbrook, Kansas.
-If you’re trying to visit from the road, it’s a good quarter to half mile walk up the Landon Nature Trail to Camp Creek.
-Just use the map in the link above to find the location.
+Originally I was told that they were on the Landon Nature Trail to the southeast of Topeka, but I have recently found out they are on private property and the land owner requests that folks not visit the falls.
+I will get around to removing this from the list of top 10 waterfalls when I have some more time.

 8. Butcher Falls